-Additionally, the parent battalion of the rifle company had been placed under the operational control of the 2-44 ADA’s parent brigade.
+Additionally, the parent battalion of the rifle company had been placed under the operational control of the 2-44 ADA’s parent brigade, the 52nd Air Defense Brigade.
 Two companies of the rifle battalion had been parceled out, as had the reinforcing rifle platoon to the battery, at other battery sites of the two battalions of the brigade.
 One rifle company had been retained with the mission of rapid reinforcement of any site that experienced an attack.
 If this contingency plan activated exclusive of any following units, a three-company force with five rifle platoons would form—a substantial force in the area of a single battery site.

 As well, the battery commander, a Military Academy graduate had previously been deployed to Viet Nam and was an Airborne Ranger—an officer, though specialized in air defense, trained and qualified to operate as an infantry unit commander.
 Interestingly, because no new lieutenants were being trained in the Air Defense Artillery Officer Basic Course on the Nike Hercules System, only one battery lieutenant was an air defense officer.
 Most of the battery’s tactical operations were in the hands of seasoned warrant officers who had grown up on the Nike Hercules System, highly proficient in its operations.
 Consequently, the departing battery executive officer was an infantry 1st lieutenant and the just arrived replacement executive officer was also an infantry lieutenant.
 With the arrival of the reinforcing rifle platoon, four infantry officers were on the site.